mcharvis/veils.whisper/src/site/notes/01_Campaigns/Session Notes/Session 02.md

 ## Introduction
 > **Prepare to die.**
 > One of you already has.
 > Vespertina fell yesterday—struck down by [[06_NPCs/Rhoswyn Calvra\|Rhoswyn Calvra]]'s cursed gradebook.
 She faced the God of Death Himself…and returned unchanged.
 Was this luck?
-Or his plan to
+Or was it his plan?
 > That night, as your bodies rested in the halls of the Whispering Asylum, something stirred.
 > While others dreamed, Vespertina dreamt _with purpose_.
 >